mahdihosseini/GenProb/README.md

 </div>

 The notation convention used in Table I to represent different quality  metrics is: <img src="https://render.githubusercontent.com/render/math?math=Q_{M}^{AGG}"> where  aggregation AGG ∈ {L2 = depth-normalized L2 norm, p = depth-normalized product} and metric M ∈ {SQ = stable quality, E = effective rank, F = Frobenius norm, S = stable norm}.

+The layer-wise processing of these metrics can be found under /source/process.py along with a list of other metrics discluded from the paper.
+Convolution weight tensors are first unfolded along channel axes into a 2d matrix before metrics are calculated via processing of singular values or other norm calculations.
+The low rank factorization preprocessing of weight matrices is also included under the EVBMF function.

 ### GenProb Dataset ###